PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 - [`vm2`](https://github.com/patriksimek/vm2) has a different isolation model.
 Each "VM" runs in an isolated NodeVM context, in the same thread as the rest of the app.
 There are no memory or CPU limits we can enforce.
 You run the code locally, but don’t share any variables with the host app.

 While `isolated-vm` felt like a great fit because of its emphasis on security, its implementation [wasn't a success](https://github.com/PostHog/posthog/issues/6855#issuecomment-853879421).
-Narius would have had to implement proxying similar to `vm2` just to get fetch working, and that wasn't worth the effort.
+Marius would have had to implement proxying similar to `vm2` just to get fetch working, and that wasn't worth the effort.

 `vm2` had its own system of proxies that make sharing code between the host and the VM seamless.